 The Florida Department of Agriculture map below shows the certified wineries as of January 7, 2021.

 The list of certified wineries changes from year to year for a number of reasons.
 The list on this page is current as of May 1, 2017.
 It's best to go to the individual winery page on this website, get the phone number and call the winery directly.
-Here are 27 currently certified wineries in Florida with links to articles on this website about some wineries:

 My wine expertise is limited.
 Either I like a wine or I don't.
 Even though I'm a long time Floridian, I assumed for many years that Florida wineries made citrus wine.
 I had no idea that any of them even knew a grape wine recipe.